 Today, information technology plays a very important role in the business operations of the Company and its subsidiaries, particularly in increasing efficiency in providing customers with financial services which are accurate, efficient, safe and meet customer needs at a lower cost.
 The Company and its subsidiaries recognize that the use of information technology which is changing rapidly all the time, may pose risks to service-related security, customer information, service continuity and impacts on the business operations of the Company and its subsidiaries.
 As a result, the Company and its subsidiaries pay great attention to the management of information technology risks, ensuring that they are managed in line with international standards.
 Emphasis is placed on protecting information and interests of customers, taking into consideration three key principles including 1) Confidentiality - security of systems and information, 2) Information integrity - trustworthiness and dependability of systems and information, and 3) Availability - ability to make systems and information accessible as needed.

 To enable the Company and its subsidiaries to manage information technology risks in an efficient and continuous manner and also in line with the nature of their business operations, volume of transactions, information technology complexity, and related risks such as operational risk, strategic risk, reputational risk and legal risk, the Company and its subsidiaries have established a risk governance framework based on the fundamental principle of the three lines of defense - a guide to how responsibilities should be clearly divided and segregated.
 These include the following: 1) operations of information technology, 2) management of information technology risks, and 3) audit of information technology.
-Moreover, the Company and its subsidiaries have established the policy and standards for ensuring information technology security, the policy on information technology management, regulations as well as procedures and processes related to risk management.
+Moreover, the Company and member companies under Thanachart Group have established the policy and standards for ensuring information technology security in accordance with ISO/IEC 27001standards and with reference based on the Cybersecurity Framework of NIST (National Institute of Standards and Technology, USA).
+This includes the establishment of policies on information technology management, regulations as well as procedures and processes related to risk management.
 Importantly, they provide Directors, executives and staff with knowledge and awareness of information technology risks on a continuous basis.

 The Company and its subsidiaries have put in place the following processes for managing the information technology risks in line with international standards.